ricksva/phil1145-Fall2025/generativeAI.md

 - I don't use so-called "AI detectors" to check the work that you submit.

+## My Expectation

 Given my goals for *this* course, **you should not use generative AI-based software for any assignments, whether graded or ungraded, for which you expect to receive credit**.

-Here is the rationale for my policies.
-I welcome your questions.
-If you\'re finding yourself confused about whether you\'re \"allowed\" to use certain tools or to use them in certain ways, then please talk with me *first* -- during class, appointment hours, or email!
+I welcome your questions about the rationale and about the policies, by the way.
+And if you\'re finding yourself confused about whether you\'re \"allowed\" to use certain tools or to use them in certain ways, then please talk with me *first* -- during class, appointment hours, or email!

+## The rationale for my policies

 - *Temporarily* setting aside the extractive mindsets and practices that underpin the creation of large-scale AI systems, you have to check and